 Where we have a corporate email address for you which contains identifiable information (e.g., Joe.email@example.com) we may send you business marketing information by email, if we think your products or services may be of interest to you.
 We may also telephone you to discuss our products and services providing your telephone number is not listed on the Corporate Telephone Preference Service list (CTPS).

-We may contact you after you have entered a competition we are running.
-We will generally provide you with information about further competitions should you have been unsuccessful, or discounts on DPAS products that you may be interested in.
+We may contact you after you have entered a competition, registered to attend a webinar or registered for a conference we are running.
+We will generally provide you with information about further competitions, webinars, conferences and events should you have been unsuccessful, or discounts on DPAS products that you may be interested in.
 This will be processed under the lawful basis of legitimate interest, Article 6(1)(f) of the UK GDPR.
 If you’d like to stop receiving our emails simply click the unsubscribe button or get in touch with us.

-We may contact you after you have registered to attend a free webinar or training event.
-We will generally provide you with information about further webinars or training events which you may be interested in.
+We may contact you after you have registered to attend a free webinar, conference or training event.
+We will generally provide you with information about further webinars, conferences or training events which you may be interested in.
 This will be processed under the lawful basis of legitimate interest, Article 6(1)(f) of the UK GDPR.
 If you’d like to stop receiving our emails simply click the unsubscribe button or get in touch with us.